AnDa-creator/TLC_ee705Verilog/README.md

 \end{itemize}

 The input signals to the overall design is as follows :
-* \textit{clk} -- System clock, set according to time granularity required.
+* *clk* -- System clock, set according to time granularity required.
-* \textit{sensor1} and \textit{sensor2} -- Sensor values need to be fed externally through hardware interfacing.
+* *sensor1* and *sensor2* -- Sensor values need to be fed externally through hardware interfacing.
-* \textit{ena} -- Enable for clock.
+* *ena* -- Enable for clock.
-* \textit{reset} -- Restart the entire system while set.
+* *reset* -- Restart the entire system while set.
 The output signals are :
-* \textit{TL1 to TL6} -- Traffic light outputs, each two bit values with encoding as mentioned earlier.
+* *TL1 to TL6* -- Traffic light outputs, each two bit values with encoding as mentioned earlier.